feldhaus/coding-2d-cookbook/README.md

 # Coding 2D Cookbook
-This is a collection of tiny programs that each demonstrate a particular programming concept.
+A collection of small programs, each demonstrating a specific programming concept.
+Each example is self-contained, and the only external library used is PixiJS, which handles the rendering and drawing.

 ## Why?

-* I can share it with others.
+* Share knowledge with others.
-* Learn topics that are interesting to me.
+* Learn topics that interest me.
-* Help me to build up my knowledge in small increments.
+* Build up knowledge incrementally.
-* I have a library of reference material in my own style.
+* Create a personal library of reference material in my own style.
-* It is quicker than looking up documentation or looking for a Stack Overflow answer.
+* Find answers faster than searching documentation or Stack Overflow.
-* Explore new topics.
+* Explore new concepts.

 ## Credits